Ways to Get Here

 Group Booking Menus

-We offer indoor accommodation in one of our 5 spacious bedrooms, providing convenient access to teaching and meditation spaces.
+We offer indoor accommodation in one of our five spacious bedrooms, providing convenient access to teaching and meditation spaces.
+(Note: Personal cabins retreatants have separate accommodation)

 You can also upgrade to one of our private cabins, subject to availability.
 Contact us for more information.